Lemmings 2: The Tribes: Gameplay

+Players can freely choose the order in which they tackle the different worlds, and to check and save their global progress from a main menu.
+A practice mode is available as well, allowing to try out a set of any eight skills in one of four different practice levels.
+In order to complete the game, a player must secure all twelve parts of a golden talisman, each granted by clearing all ten levels of a world with a gold medal ranking.

 Plot

 Once upon a time, the twelve tribes of Lemming Island lived joyfully and peacefully.
 However, an ancient prophecy foretells a great darkness soon to cover the island.
 This prophecy tells that the only way the lemmings can live is by getting off their island using the power of the Lemming Talisman.
 This talisman consists of twelve pieces, with one owned by each tribe.
 With the help of the player, the lemmings must reach the center of the island in order to escape their doom.